How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 Colosseum Tickets – Best Options

-Good to know: All Colosseum tickets include entry to the Roman Forum and Palatine Hill (all these places together are also known as Parco Archeologico del Colosseo).
-You’ll have to choose the specific time slot to enter the Colosseum; the rest is flexible.
+All Colosseum tickets include entry to the main levels (1 and 2) of the Colosseum, plus the Roman Forum and Palatine Hill (all these places together are also known as Parco Archeologico del Colosseo).
+In addition, tickets also include the so-called Super Sites, but hardly anyone visits those.

-Here is an overview of Colosseum tickets:
+Here is an overview of regular Colosseum tickets:

-TIP: If you are looking for last-minute Colosseum tickets, try here.
-Alternatively, look for a guided tour.
+TIP: If there are no tickets available, don’t panic and simply book a guided tour (we recommend going with a guide anyway!).
 They usually have better access to tickets that are not available to the general public, plus you can book a tour long in advance or at the very last minute.
-You can find more information about guided tours further below.
+See our hand-picked selection of Colosseum tours further below and if you find an option that suits you, book asap!

 Colosseum Tours